States, business sort out what new CDC mask guidance means

 The president of the American Federation of Teachers, Randi Weingarten, said the 1.7 million-member union is still trying to sort out what the change means for schools.
 Many school districts already ditched mask requirements in recent weeks, as had many states and cities, as virus numbers fell.

-That meant the the CDC announcement didn’t mean much in places like the tourist town of Branson, Missouri, which dropped its mandate early last month after several mask supporters were voted out of office.
+That meant the CDC announcement didn’t mean much in places like the tourist town of Branson, Missouri, which dropped its mandate early last month after several mask supporters were voted out of office.

 “I think it just further supports the decision we made to lift the mask mandate,” said the town’s new mayor, Larry Milton.
 “It was dividing our community.
 We heard loud and clear from voters that they wanted the mask mandate repealed.”